Michelle Madoff

 Michelle Madoff (/ˈmædɒf/; August 2, 1928 - October 12, 2013) was a Canadian-born American municipal politician who served on the Pittsburgh City Council from 1978 to 1994.

 Early life and education

 Born as Pauline Radzinski in Toronto, Ontario, Canada, she attended Central Commerce High School and Brown's Business College.
 Because her birth name was difficult for teachers to pronounce, she legally changed it to Micki Rodin.
 She moved to the United States in 1952, where she married Dr. Henry R. Madoff in 1958.
 She settled in the Squirrel Hill neighborhood of Pittsburgh in 1961.
+She was Jewish.

 Early career

 Before entering politics Madoff was a community and environmental activist.
 The polluted air of Pittsburgh adversely affected her asthma, inspiring her to start Group Against Smog and Pollution (GASP) in 1969.
 Madoff co-founded and was the first president of the Pittsburgh-based organization, a local group with a long history of environmental activism.
 Madoff worked with Jones and Laughlin Steel Company to keep steel-working jobs in Pittsburgh.
 She was unsuccessful in runs for Pittsburgh City Council in 1973 and Allegheny County Commissioner in 1975.